pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 <img width="895" alt="image" src="https://user-images.githubusercontent.com/22641502/217103155-7c30abba-8527-492f-b808-63b58f2da4b5.png">

-This show a table on the right part
+This view the table on the right section

 <img width="491" alt="image" src="https://user-images.githubusercontent.com/22641502/217103239-15ab96a8-6d60-4d14-a5c3-f5fffe22d2c3.png">

-In the first row select the description.... and the description will be moved on the table on the right under item column
+In the first row select the description.... and the description will be displayed on the table on the right under the item column

 <img width="875" alt="image" src="https://user-images.githubusercontent.com/22641502/217103631-ebd7da3e-3e30-45cc-9d47-86b3b7ea80e9.png">